 Daily Phonics lessons in Year 2

-In the Autumn Term we teach phonics for up to 30 minutes three times a week to pupils who did not pass the phonics screening in Year 1.An initial assessment ensures that gaps are acknowledged and planned for.
+Phonics is taught for up to 30 minutes three times a week to pupils who did not pass the phonics screening in Year 1.An initial assessment ensures that gaps are acknowledged and planned for.
 As well as filling gaps in knowledge, an emphasis on revising Phase 5 from Year 1 Summer Term is a priority.
-This prepares the children for the re-scheduled Screening Test taking place in December.
+This prepares the children for the re-scheduled Screening Test taking place in June.

 Daily Keep-up lessons ensure every child learns to read